 Sparklines vs. Conditional Formatting

 In Excel 2007, MS introduced a bunch of useful Conditional Formatting options like icons, heat maps that effectively create small visualizations of underlying data.
-These features are further improved in Excel 2010.
+These features are further improved in Excel 2010, 2013 and 2016.
 While conditional formatting based visualizations are easy to implement and scale very well, there are only few options (a bunch of traffic lights, data bars etc.).
 This could leave you high and dry if you are looking for rich visualization options. these new features require the actual data to be present in underlying cells (which is a head-ache).

 Again, sparklines shine as a simpler and easier alternative.

 We can take an actual chart, strip it of all the clothing (remove gridlines, axis, legend, titles, labels etc.) and resize it so that it fits nicely in a cell [example].
 This is the easiest and cleanest way to get sparklines in earlier versions of excel.
 However this approach has one problem.
 It doesn’t scale. (ie if you want to get 2 sparklines, you need to do twice the work).
 Of course, we can write some macros to take care of that, but if you are open to macros, you might as well use SfE and save a lot of trouble.
 But this approach of shrinking a real chart is better as it gives you full power to customize the underlying chart (add multiple series etc.) which is not available in excel sparklines.

 Download Excel Sparklines Tutorial Workbook

 Click here to download Excel sparklines tutorial workbook.
 It shows all three kinds of sparklines in a simple dashboard format.
 Use the data to create your own sparklines to learn more.

 Conclusions on Sparklines